sde1000/quicktill/README.md

  * Only one developer at the moment

- * Arguably: Configuration is written in python
+ * Arguably: Configuration is written in python (although there is an ongoing effort to move configuration into the database)

 Quick start
 -----------